 The Chief Justice assigns four (4) judges to the Monterey County Superior Court Appellate Division, designating one (1) as the presiding appellate judge.

 The presiding appellate judge shall supervise the business of the appellate division and may act on routine, procedural and administrative matters at his or her discretion.
-(Code of Civ.
-Pro., § 77.)
+(Code of Civil Procedure section 77.)

 B. Panel review.